hiagosilverio/redbath/README.md

 -   Press **Enter**
 -   You are done..

+Memo: If the helloWorld not run properly in this alpha version, doesn't mean that other stuff will not run, but this is the first step to run.
+If you are having some throuble during this process, please submit a new issue with label named bug so that way could verify if something is wrong

 ### Other functions

 Redbath also include **PATH injection** but this is in progress, maybe will appear the complete feature in a stable build.